Flexible varieties and automorphism groups: Infinite transitivity

 \subsection{Main theorem}

-In this section we show that the special automorphism group of a flexible variety $X$ acts infinitely transitively on $X_\reg$.
+In this section we show that the special automorphism group of a flexible irreducible affine variety $X$ acts infinitely transitively on $X_\reg$.
 We state this in a more general setup which turns out to be necessary for later applications.
-Let us first fix some notation and assumptions for this and the next subsection.
+Let us first introduce the following useful notation.

-\bsit Let $X$ be an affine algebraic variety over $\kk$.
-Let $G\subseteq \SAut(X)$ be a subgroup generated by a given set, say, $\cN$ of locally nilpotent vector fields such that the following conditions are satisfied. \bnum \item $\cN$ is closed under conjugation by elements in $G$. \item $\cN$ is closed under taking {\em replicas}, i.e.\ for all $\p\in \cN$ and $f\in \ker \p$ we also have $f\p\in \cN$. \enum We call such a generating set {\em saturated}\footnote{ See \cite[Definition 2.2]{Po4} for a closely related notion of a {\em finitely $\p$-generated} group of automorphisms of $X=\AA^n$.}.
-We note that the important condition here is (2), since starting from a set of locally nilpotent vector fields $\cN_0$ generating $G$ and only satisfying (2) we can add all conjugates of elements in $\cN_0$ and obtain thereby a saturated set $\cN$ generating the same group $G$.

-By Corollary \ref{locclo} there are finitely many vector fields $\p_1,\ldots, \p_s$ in $\cN$ that span the tangent space $T_x(G.x)$ at every point $x\in X$.
-Throughout this section these vector fields will be fixed.\esit
+\bdefi Let $X$ be an irreducible affine algebraic variety.
+A set $\cN$ of locally nilpotent vector fields on $X$ is said to be {\em saturated} if it satisfies the following two conditions.